shgpy.formgen module¶

 response of a given material (encoded by its susceptbility tensor,

-).
+see tensor_definitions ).
 These routines are much

-more straightforward than those found in fformgen
+more straightforward than those found in fformgen,

 but are only suited for the most simple problems because the